habi/blog/content/post/2006-01-26-lhc-panorama.markdown

-sigi, barni and herman, do you remember how we stood in those halls some years ago? (and seen some really weird stuff going on, like those photographers for .... :-)
+sigi, bärni and herman, do you remember how we stood in those halls some years ago? (and seen some really weird stuff going on, like those photographers for .... :-)